How To Build Your First Multi-Vendor Ecommerce Website (Full Guide)

 The General sub-tab lets you determine how vendors can manage their products and customers’ orders.

-- View a sales table on the front end of their Vendor/Pro Dashboard page
+• Display a sales table on the Vendor/Pro Dashboard.

 Products